 For analgesics that are considered stronger, you may need to speak to your pharmacist or doctor about increasing your dose.
 Moreover, if you buy painkillers in the EU, your online pharmacist can offer advice in terms of increasing your dose via online chat or consultation where applicable.
 An increase is dose is not harmful if necessary precautions and instructions are followed.

 Due to the tolerance that can be developed, this therapeutic should not be used long-term, and only taken when pain becomes intolerable.
 Sometimes you may be advised to start a new treatment with a therapeutic that is much stronger.
 Becoming immune to the therapeutic may increase risks for dependence.
 If the dose is increased multiple times due to the high tolerance level of an individual, he/she may become compulsive and will not be able to function normally if the therapeutic is eventually stopped.

 People who increase the dose too much have a higher risk for overdose and adverse effects.
 Therefore, seeking advice from a professional is recommended if one starts to develop immunity to the therapeutic.
 Patients who follow the recommended usage and dosage instructions can mitigate risks and optimise the results.

 At www.cheapsleepingtablets.com we sell more than just painkillers.
 People suffering from insomnia and anxiety can select from a wide range of sleeping pills and anti-anxiety medication.
-All medication sold on our website is available without a doctor's prescription and delivery to any location in the UK takes just 2 to 4 working days.
+All medication sold on our website is available without a doctor's prescription and delivery to any location in the EU takes just 4 to 7 working days.